 - b.
 Statistical analysis software such as Stata, SPSS, SAS or R: In these guidelines, the actual codes provided to calculate each of the estimates are based on STATA coding language. - c.
 Indicator metadata: Metadata is essential to fully understand the definition and method of computation for the indicators.
 Countries might have metadata guidelines for each of their national indicators.
-In the case of internationally agreed SDG indicators, it is recommended to use the Global SDG Metadata repository18.
-This metadata repository contains information such as definitions, methods of computation, recommended data sources, potential limitations and other important information that must be fully understood before performing data analysis. - d.
-Survey metadata: The analyst must be familiar with some key aspects of the data before conducting the analysis.
-These key aspects are as follows19: - Sample: DHS and MICS data are collected from a sample.
-Unlike censuses, which interview every individual, survey data is collected from a portion of the total population, i.e. sample.
-The sample is chosen to be representative of the reference population.
-Because DHS and MICS include many questions associated with the lives of women, women tend to be over-sampled in these surveys.
-Therein lies the importance of using the relevant weights for each type of analysis when using this type of data.
+In the case of internationally agreed SDG indicators, it is recommended to use the Global SDG Metadata repository.
+This metadata repository contains information such as definitions, methods of computation, recommended data sources, potential limitations and other important information that must be fully understood before performing data analysis.

-18 UN Statistical Division.
+&lt;sup>18 UN Statistical Division.
 "Metadata." https://unstats.un.org/sdgs/metadata/